Policy and Procedure #409.0, Licensed Child Care in Schools

 1. determine if a new or existing school is able to accommodate a child care centre.

-1. ensure that the child care operator is made aware of the requirement to comply with the Board’s policies and procedures, with particular attention to the Caring and Safe Schools policy and procedure including the Student Code of Conduct;
+1. ensure that the child care operator is made aware of the requirement to comply with the Board’s policies and procedures, with particular attention to the Caring and Safe Schools policy and procedure including the Student Code of Conduct and Policy #261 Equity and Inclusivity;

 2. promote and maintain communication and collaboration with the child care centre staff;

-3. encourage school staff and child care centre staff to get to know each other and their environments;
+3. provide opportunities for school staff and child care centre staff to get to know each other and their environments;

 4. share monthly/yearly calendars between the child care centre and the school, such as, but not limited to, special events, professional activity days, kindergarten schedules;

-5. include child care partners as part of the school team and give opportunities for professional learning and participation in school activities including staff meetings wherever possible;
+5. include child care partners as part of the school team and give opportunities to participate in school staff activities wherever possible;

-6. work with the coordinator of child care and community services and the operator to arrange for the use of shared space for school aged children;
+8. in locations that include a before and after care program, work with the coordinator of child care and community services and the operator to arrange for the use of shared space for kindergarten and school aged children;

-8. include students in the child care centre as part of school activities whenever possible and appropriate;
+9. include students in the child care centre as part of school activities whenever possible and appropriate, i.e. school assemblies, school celebrations, book fairs etc.;

-9. establish guidelines for the sharing of school equipment and facilities, such as, but not limited to, gym, playground, library, school resources;
+10. follow guidelines outlined in the Child Care in Schools: A Guide to Creating Effective Partnerships for the sharing of school equipment and facilities, such as, but not limited to, gym, playground, library and school resources;

-11. ensure that when a fire or emergency drill is held by the school, everyone including people in the child care centre takes part;
+12. ensure that when a fire drill or hold and secure drill is held by the school, everyone including the children and staff in the child care centre takes part;

 15. provide leadership in order to develop a purposeful, positive partnership that supports and promotes open communication, cooperation and collaboration between the school staff and the child care staff.